Four Faces of the Social EntrepreneurNov 15, 2021

 This face could be a board member, an investor or donor, or just an informal friend.
 Alone, a Terry will not launch a movement, but it won’t launch without him.

 I work with hundreds of social entrepreneurs every year—Gen Z, Gen Y, Gen X, and even a few Baby Boomers like myself.
 Many of these entrepreneurs are my heroes because instead of making much of themselves, they make much of their cause.

 If I listed their names, you would have heard of some—big names leading big organizations.
 Many of them, however, are not cover stories…they are just faithful leaders looking to push wealth and benefits out to others, whether that’s on a small scale or a large scale.

 As social entrepreneurs, they know that their cause matters, so they focus on how to best advance the cause.

-The Schwab Foundation for Social Entrepreneurship writes that social entrepreneurs are people who combine the characteristics of Richard Branson and Mother Teresa.
-From my seat, I would add a few faces to their cast of characters.
+The Schwab Foundation for Social Entrepreneurship said that social entrepreneurs are people who combine the characteristics of Richard Branson and Mother Teresa.
+That’s a good start but from my seat, I would add a few faces to their cast of characters.
 That way we all get to play.

 Want to receive Steve's articles in your inbox?

 We will never sell your information, for any reason.